merc1er/bitcoinpython/docs/source/guide/keys.rst

 Address
 -------

-All keys possess an :func:`~bitcash.PrivateKey.address` property which is derived from your public key:
+All keys possess an :func:`~bitcoinpython.PrivateKey.address` property which is derived from your public key:

 .. code-block:: python